dalibo/temboard/CONTRIBUTING.md

 Go to https://127.0.0.1:8888/ to access temBoard running with your code!

-You now need to run an agent and register it in UI.
+You now need to run the agent.
 Open a second shell for managing the agent and execute the following commands.

 ``` console
 $ docker-compose exec agent0 /bin/bash